seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 refreshDeviceInfoOnce()
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Refreshes the device status only one time.
-The device information will be refreshed and updated in DeviceInfo objects.
-If there is any updates on DeviceInfo objects, then DeviceStateUpdated callback defined by registerCallbackDeviceStateUpdated will be called.
+Refreshes the device status one time.
+The device information will be refreshed and updated to DeviceInfo objects.
+If there is any update on DeviceInfo, then hkwDeviceStateUpdated delegate function defined by HKWDeviceEventHandlerDelegate will be called.
+From there, you can see which device has been updated and what was the reason of the update.

 **Signature:**
 	``- (void) refreshDeviceInfoOnce;``